prestonharberts/bib/README.md

 <p align=center><img src="https://github.com/user-attachments/assets/52da7b37-f75b-4403-8c74-4ef9bb9ebf2b" width="768"></p>

+### bibr

+The included script bibr by [w1ldrabb1t](https://github.com/w1ldrabb1t) will randomly find and print a Bible verse to your terminal using bib.
+It does so by finding the last verse in a file, generating a number between 1 and x, and then calling bib.

+Use the option `-c` to hide context verses like bib.
+Also available is the option `-v` to enable verbose mode which will show the bib command it executes.

+Someday in the future, bibr will be a feature of bib and be run with `bib -r`.

 ## Other Translations

 If you would like to use another translation, please use my [BibleGateway-to-Obsidian script](https://github.com/prestonharberts/biblegateway-to-obsidian) to generate a new Bible (also be aware that not all translations will work with either bib or BibleGateway-to-Obsidian).
 Once it has, move only the Scripture folder to this repository, and rename it to `bible` (lowercase).
 Run the following from this folder to make the files compatible with this program: